hotrodorm/hotrod/hotrod-project/docs/docs-4/livesql/syntax/set-operators.md

 Ordering can combine multiple ordering terms using names or ordinals interchangeably.

-As opposed to plain SELECT queries, expression language is not allowed when specifying the ordering of queries combined with set operators, but only plain columns.
-That is, LiveSQL does not accept composite expressions such as `sql.ordering("rid").plus(10).desc()`, but only plain ordering terms such as `sql.ordering("rid").desc()`.
+As opposed to plain SELECT queries, expressions are not allowed when specifying the ordering of queries combined with set operators.
+Only plain columns are allowed.
+That is, LiveSQL does not accept composite expressions such as `rid + 10` or `rid + balance`, but only plain ordering terms such as `rid`.

+Nevertheless, ordering terms can include the ordering direction and the nulls ordering clause as well.
+For example, the ordering `rid DESC NULLS LAST` (LiveSQL's `sql.ordering("rid").desc().nullsLast()`) is perfectly valid.

 ## Offsets and Limits